How to Get a Credit Card

 By reading about the associated fees, interest rate, annual fee, reward program details, and other specifics that apply to your credit card, you’ll not only be better prepared to understand what you’re agreeing to, but you’ll also learn the consequences of not using the card properly.

 Once you feel prepared to apply for a credit card, it’s time to search for and select the card that’s right for you.

-Applying for a credit card is a simple process that can usually be done online, over the phone or in person, depending on the issuer.
-Applying online is usually the fastest route to a decision, but applying in person also has its benefits.
+Applying for a credit card is a simple process usually done online, over the phone, by mail or in person, depending on the credit card company.

-- Secured Cards: A secured credit card can help those with no credit or poor credit build their credit.
-These cards require a refundable security deposit in exchange for a line of credit.
-Once cardholders qualify for a regular, unsecured card, they can get their deposit back.
+Secured Cards: A secured credit card can help those with no credit or bad credit.
+These cards require a security deposit that may be refundable in exchange for a line of credit.
+If cardholders later qualify for an unsecured card, they can get their deposit back.

-- Student Cards: Getting a student credit card will require submitting proof that you’re a student, but doesn’t require any security deposit.
-These cards typically offer rewards in a variety of categories.
+Student Cards: Getting a student credit card will require submitting proof that you’re a student, but it doesn’t require any security deposit.
+These cards typically offer rewards.

-You’ve studied your credit score and more.
-You’ve narrowed it down to your credit card of choice.
+You’ve studied your credit score and picked your credit card of choice.
 Now it’s time to apply.
-Here’s what to expect during the actual application process.
+Here’s what to expect during the application process.

 - Full name